 Let Customers Edit

-If your page doesn’t allow users to completely delete items by hitting the ‘remove’ button, at least give them the option to change the product’s quantity to ‘0’.
+If your checkout page design doesn’t allow users to completely delete items by hitting the ‘remove’ button, at least give them the option to change the product’s quantity to ‘0’

 Allow Users to Save Products for Later